 Interstate 185 South Carolina

-Originally, Interstate 185 was commissioned as a short spur extending from northbound Interstate 85 to Mills Avenue (U.S. 29) at Dunean, just outside the Greenville city limits.
-The route was eventually extended south and east along the privately-operated Southern Connector through south Greenville County and Mauldin.
+Originally, Interstate 185 was commissioned as a short spur extending north from I-85 to Mills Avenue (U.S. 29) at Dunean, just outside the Greenville city limits.
+The route was eventually extended south and east along the Southern Connector through south Greenville County and Mauldin.

 The Southern Connector includes two main line toll plazas and four interchanges.
 The plazas accommodate four overall lanes in each direction direction, including one Palmetto Pass lane, one exact change lane and two cash lanes.
 The interchanges are as follows:1